meain/traffic/README.md

 Gives you the current traffic stats on your system.

-> Shows average speed at the exit.
+> Shows average speed and total data transferred at the exit.

 ![gif](https://i.imgur.com/gtrfbxC.gif)